pankajtandon/technoChord/_posts/2017-03-18-graph-vs-relational.md

 At this time I'm tempted to place this information in a fully normalized RDBMS like MySQL or Oracle.

 What would that entail?
-Perhaps this DDL will be a good indication:
+Perhaps this ERD will be a good indication:

 <p align="center">
   <img src="{{ site.baseurl}}/images/erd.png" width="600" height="400"/>